| Homepage Cooking schools directory Contact |

 is allowed at this stage).
 Add the wine, all the meat must be under the

 wine level.
 No more, no less.
-Put the salt, the pepper the laurel leaf
+Put the salt, the pepper the bay leaf

 and the parsley thoroughly cut.
 Activate fire and let it boil frankly